Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 - Each number in the input `array`
 - Each number within the range of `low` and `high`
-- If each number in `array` is within the range of `low` and `high`
+- Whether each number in `array` is within the range of `low` and `high`
-- If each number within the range is accounted for in `array`
+- Whether each number within the range is accounted for in `array`

-Which pieces of data have a close relationship with each other?
+Which pieces of data have a close relationship with each other, and could help us solve our problem?

 ### Key-Value Pairs to Solve Our Problem

 In this problem, _numbers_ are **either** _present_ or _missing_ from a range.

-We want to create a list of numbers that are missing, also known as numbers where **their presence in the range is `False`**.
+We want to create a list of numbers that are missing.
+In other words, we are looking for numbers where **their presence in the range is `False`**.

-Let's consider making our key-value pairs into pairs of a **number** and **a boolean** indicating if it's present.
+Let's consider making our key-value pairs into pairs of a **number** and **a boolean** indicating whether it's present.
 Therefore, we will use a hash table (dictionary) to store number-boolean pairs.

 ### Initial State of Key-Value Pairs